NacirChahine/news-ai-advance/AI_PROJECT_DOCS.md

     - Reply button available at all depths (no longer hidden at MAX_DEPTH)
     - All other actions (Edit, Delete, Flag, Moderate when permitted) live in a dropdown across all screen sizes and depths
   - Voting UI: vertical up/down caret buttons with live score; active selection is colored (upvote green, downvote red); unauthenticated users see disabled icons with tooltips.
-  - Threading UX: Reddit-style visual nesting with depth-specific left borders and indentation; capped indentation to avoid overflow; per-thread collapse/expand toggle.
+  - Threading UX: Flat, linear comment structure similar to Twitter/X replies
+    - **UPDATED**: All comments displayed with same left alignment (no depth-based indentation)
+    - **UPDATED**: No depth classes or progressive margin-left applied
+    - **UPDATED**: Single consistent border color for all comments (no depth-specific colors)
-    - **UPDATED**: Reply indicators shown for ALL replies (depth >= 1), not just at max depth
+    - **UPDATED**: Reply indicators shown for ALL replies to maintain parent-child context
     - **UPDATED**: Reply indicator has two separate clickable elements:
       - Icon + "Replying to" text: highlights immediate parent comment only (not all ancestors)
       - @username link: navigates to user's public profile (/accounts/user/<username>/)
     - **NEW**: Comment highlight animation uses WCAG AA compliant colors (blue theme)
-    - **UPDATED**: Load more replies functionality with full pagination support
+    - **UPDATED**: Load more replies functionality with flat pagination
-      - Backend limits initial replies to 5 per comment with reply_count field
+      - Backend limits initial replies to 5 direct replies per comment with reply_count field
-      - "Load More Replies (X)" button appears when more replies exist
+      - "Load More Replies (X)" button appears when more than 5 direct replies exist
-      - AJAX loading of additional replies (5 at a time) without page refresh
+      - AJAX loading of additional direct replies (5 at a time) without page refresh
-      - Loaded replies include their full nested children recursively
+      - All loaded replies displayed flat with reply indicators
       - Loading indicator during fetch
       - Button updates with remaining count or removes when all loaded
       - Toast notification on successful load
-      - Collapse behavior recursively hides ALL nested replies in deep threads
-    - **UPDATED**: Capped indentation at depth 5
-      - CSS: depth-1 through depth-5 have progressive margin-left
-      - CSS: depth-6+ all use same margin-left as depth-5 (2.25rem)
-      - Prevents excessive left margin on deeply nested threads
-      - Visual indicators (colored borders) also capped at depth 5
-      - Comments beyond depth 5 display at same indentation level (flat appearance)
+    - **UPDATED**: Collapse/expand functionality simplified for flat structure
+      - Clicking left border hides/shows all direct replies under a comment
+      - No recursive nesting to manage
     - **UPDATED**: All comment actions use toast notifications
       - Post comment: "Comment posted successfully!"
       - Edit comment: "Comment updated successfully!"